 Type 1 is caused by mutations in the ENPP1 gene.
-It is called ENPP1 deficiency.
+It is called ENPP1 Deficiency.

 Type 2 is caused by mutations in the ABCC6 gene.
-It is called ABCC6 deficiency.
+It is called ABCC6 Deficiency.

 If genetic testing has confirmed a GACI diagnosis, it is recommended to have siblings tested.
 It is essential to be genetically tested as early as possible for those who could benefit from treatment.
-Interestingly, siblings with the same genetic deficiencies can have different clinical presentation of GACI.
+Interestingly, siblings with the same genetic deficiencies can have a different clinical presentation of GACI.

 Prenatal treatment for GACI may be an option.
 A medicine called Etidronate has been used for prenatal treatment.
 It is in a class of drugs called bisphosphonates which are routinely used to treat osteoporosis.

 Etidronate is an oral medication.
 It is given to expecting mothers with the potential of minimizing calcium accumulation in the arteries of the unborn baby.
 In recent years several babies affected by GACI in utero were treated with Etidronate have survived and thrived.